 Welcome to the Key Stage 4 Options booklet.
-This booklet is designed to help pupils and parents make important choices regarding the GCSE examinations that pupils will sit.
-It will also provide useful information about Key Stage 4 and the examinations system.
+This booklet is designed to help pupils and parents make important choices regarding the subjects available for pupils to study during Y10 and Y11.
+It will also provide useful information about the different types of qualification, and the examinations system.

 In Key Stage 3 (Years 7-9), pupils follow the National Curriculum and have little choice regarding the subjects they study.
-Year 9 pupils have now reached an important milestone as they will be given the opportunity to make choices regarding their programme of study during Key Stage 4.
+Pupils in Y9 have now reached an important milestone as they will be given the opportunity to make choices regarding their programme of study during Key Stage 4.

-Many 14-year old pupils will not know where life is going to lead; therefore, they will choose a balance of subjects that will keep opportunities open for them.
+Many pupils at this stage, will not know where life is going to lead; therefore, they will choose a balance of subjects that will keep opportunities open for them.
 This is perfectly sensible.